openshift-hyperfleet/hyperfleet-broker/README.md

 This allows the subscriber to process multiple messages in parallel.

 E.g. in RabbitMQ this sets the `PrefetchCount` parameter for the topic.

+⚠️ Note: parallelism does not work properly with RabbitMQ.
+The watermill implementation of the subscriber uses a single goroutine that blocks until a received message is ack/nack.
+The best way to deal with this is to use `subscriber.Subscribe()` as many times as the desired parallelism This can be followed up in this library issue. https://github.com/ThreeDotsLabs/watermill/issues/586

 #### `log_config` (boolean, default: `false`)